 At Heard Island, only bull kelp is present.
 Heard Island lies below the Antarctic Convergence, and experiences much lower water temperatures.
-In Heard Island’s kelp zone, one square metre of rocky shore may support up to 47 kelp plants, and over 200kg of plant tissue.
+In Heard Island’s kelp zone, one square metre of rocky shore may support up to 47 kelp plants, and over 200 kg of plant tissue.

-The holdfast of a bull kelp is a solid hemisphere of tough tissue, but a species of small isopod crustacean (Limnoria) makes its living consuming this tissue.
-In the process, the holdfast becomes riddled with tunnels and chambers which are used as living space by other small invertebrates.
-Different species of Limnoria are the primary space providers at Macquarie Island (L. stephenseni) and Heard Island (L. antarctica).
+The holdfast of a bull kelp is a solid hemisphere of tough tissue.
+A species of small isopod crustacean (Limnoria) makes its living consuming this tissue.
+In the process, the holdfast becomes riddled with tunnels and chambers.
+Other small invertebrates use these as living spaces.

-Studies of the kelp holdfast communities at Macquarie Island and Heard Island have revealed that they support a higher diversity than any other shore habitat with over 90 species of invertebrate finding shelter in the tunnels and chambers that riddle their large masses.
+The holdfasts on these islands support more diversity than any other shore habitat.
+There are over 90 species of invertebrate finding shelter in the tunnels and chambers that riddle their large masses.
 A typical holdfast community includes:

 The diversity of organisms in the holdfast makes it a valuable monitoring tool for changes in the shore environment.
 In 1987, there was a small oil spill at Macquarie Island.
 The holdfast community of bull kelp was the most sensitive indicator of the effects and recovery.